 Later Victorian Portraits Catalogue

-Nathaniel Louis Cohen (died 1913), Philanthropist; pioneer of the Labour Exchange movement
+Nathaniel Louis Cohen (1846-1913), Philanthropist and pioneer of the Labour Exchange movement

 A large, ungainly man, Cohen was said to have an element in his nature which was rarely manifest but which in his occasional arrogance, wilfulness, obduracy and cyclonic, uncontrollable temper was almost diabolic.